 Forest has no effect on movement, but cavalry operations in wooded areas are extremely difficult.
-Some types of Infantry operate better in close terrain than others.
-This depends upon their weapons.
+Infantry units such as spear men might find that they are less effective in forest terrain due to their armament.

 Sea

 Sea areas are important for transport and fishing.
 Each Sea Area has a relatively high fishing potential that can be exploited by fishing boats.
 Movement along the coast can also be fast and efficient using ships, and control of coastal waters may be vital in any campaign.